How Slimpods use the science of unconscious persuasion for weight control

 Beryl Turner, 71, has lost 18lbs and has started going to a gym regularly.
 On a recent cruise she was tempted to scale a 30ft climbing wall but thought better of it.

 Dawn Walton, 43, has gone from a size 22 to a size 12 in just over a year, has run the London Marathon and has written an inspirational book about her lifestyle change called Nothing Has To Be The Way It Has Always Been.

-We have also experienced positive results in a group of diabetes sufferers who have joined a study group we are running.
-About two months ago at Thinking Slimmer we started trialling a new treatment – with a Slimpod specifically designed to alleviate the problems of diabetes.
+We have also experienced positive results in a group of diabetes sufferers who have joined a study group we are running, using a Slimpod specifically designed to alleviate the problems of diabetes.
 We will be reporting our findings to the NHS.

 John was diagnosed with type 2 diabetes 17 years ago; and has been overweight all that time – having limited success with diets and weight loss programmes.
 His daughter suggested to him that he become part of a Slimpod trial for diabetics.
 John was then 20st 11lb – one thing he noticed very quickly was that he was much more aware of the choices he was making and whether they were good or bad for his insulin levels.